AmitKumarDas/Decisions/blogs/pure_functions_to_rescue.md

   return
 }

-// strategy is a typed function that can be used to choose an action type strategy func(given *data) action
+// strategy is a typed function that can be used to
+// choose an action based on given data
+//
+// NOTE:
+//  Onc can have multiple such strategic typed functions
+// with varying signatures depending on requirements.
+//
+// NOTE:
+//  Again this is similar to a contract signature of an
+// interface but without a interface.
+So less code. type strategy func(given *data) action

 // actBasedOnTime is a specific strategy